The AI Gap Nobody's Talking About (And It's Costing You Millions)

 🧩 Skills Gap

 They think they're "doing AI" because they bought tools with AI in them.
-They don't realize they're missing the entire layer where the actual value lives.
+They don't realise they're missing the entire layer where the actual value lives.
 It's like buying a Ferrari and using it to drive to the corner store—technically you're driving, but you're missing the whole point.

 The Numbers Don't Lie